ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 let's find out..

-verify your CloudFormation stack sucessfully built
+Step 5) Verify your CloudFormation stack sucessfully built
 --------------------------------------------------

 To verify that the stack you intended on building actually completed to success, we use the **aws cloudformation describe-stack** command